zirtec12/Flipper_Zero-BadUsb/README.md

 * v2.0
     * Added ``DownLoadASCII`` and seperated ``Selfwriting`` Ascii
     * Instant-download Ascii is about ``20x faster``
+* v2.1
+    * Added readme files for every script
+    * Readme files contain ``important info`` about the script

 ## Usage Agreement

-By using/downloading the scripts provided by UNC0V3R3D, you automatically agree to the following usage agreement.
-If you do not agree to all the terms of this agreement, you aren't allowed to use/download the scripts.
+By downloading and using the scripts provided by UNC0V3R3D, you are automatically agreeing to the following usage agreement.
+If you do not agree to the terms of this agreement, you are not permitted to download or use the scripts.

-1. If you download and use the scripts provided by UNC0V3R3D, you agree that, UNC0V3R3D isn't responsible for your actions or any damage you cause.
+1. You acknowledge that UNC0V3R3D ``is not responsible`` for your actions or any damage you may cause as a result of using the scripts.
-2. You are allowed to share all of the files.
+2. You are ``permitted`` to share all of the files.
-3. Copying the files without giving credits will lead to bad luck.
+3. You are ``allowed`` to modify the files, but are still responsible for your own actions.

 # Instructions for newbies